yncat/screamingstrike/readme.md

 pip install nuitka
 In order to compile with Nuitka, you need minGW64.
 Please refer to http://nuitka.net/doc/user-manual.html
+For automated packaging, WinRAR must be installed and WinRAR.exe must be accessible from the environment variable path.
 On mac OSX, you just need pyinstaller.
 pip install pyinstaller
 After setting up the environment, run 'python tools\build.py'.